 About the Tour

-The Tour of Anchorage is a point-to-point cross-country ski marathon race in Anchorage, Alaska.
+The Tour of Anchorage is a unique point-to-point cross-country ski marathon race in Anchorage, Alaska.
 There are 4 race events: a 25k, 40k, and 50k freestyle race and a 25k classic race.
 In each event, abilities range from top national ski racers to recreational skiers challenging themselves with just making the distance.
-The 40k and 50k races start on the east side of Anchorage and traverse the city along bike trails.
+The 40k and 50k races start on the east side of Anchorage and traverse the city along ski and multi-use trails.
 The 25k race starts at mid-town and joins the same course.
-All the races finish at Kincaid Park on the west side of the city near the coastline of Cook Inlet.
-Transportation back to the start locations will be provided by shuttle bus.
+All races finish at Kincaid Park on the western most side of the city near the coastline of Cook Inlet.
+Transportation back to start locations will be provided by shuttle bus.

 Read the History of the Tour | Race Times Archive